TwoFistedJustice/peyton_place/readme.md

 within town jurisdiction.

 **Page Family** Evidently they all hate each other just for being alive and related to one another.
 The Page sisters hate Norman and because their father shagged his mother resulting in him.

+## Map Notes
+I have the residential streets too far away from maple.
+There should be two N/S streets on either side of maple.
+Depot street definitely runs north and south of elm.
+Probably the others do as well.
+Depot is probably the 1st street east of Maple.

+Train station is on North Depot St, two blocks north from Elm.

+Cumberland Mills is probably near the train station since they will need to load freight.

+The page sisters live on the corner of Elm and Depot, no doubt on the south side.

+Hyde's diner is 3 blocks west of Depot street.